dangarfield/ff7-fenrir/README.md

 - :black_square_button: Tweens are not paused on fade / eg window.anim.clock.stop()
 - :white_check_mark: Doors models don't have correct textures / look right - bybf (door w/ lights)
 - :white_check_mark: Save model doesn't rotate
 - :black_square_button: Many broken field models and animations.
 Mostly seem to be inanimate objects, bydd (gold chest) - Investigate in kujata.
+- :black_square_button: rootmap models aren't correct
-Also, gold chest seems to have a shine (?) animation permanently, but not in the op codes
+- :black_square_button: Gold chest seems to have a shine (?) animation permanently, but not in the op codes
 - :white_check_mark: Add directional lighting to each model as per flevel, rather than general downlight.
 Implemented roughly, but there is a bug for per model lighting based on threejs limitations
 - :white_check_mark: Sound loops metadata needs to be extracted properly
 - :white_check_mark: Adjust ray casting so it is not the centre point, eg, no side-to-side movement on 'thin' walkmesh corridors